kavya1201/Online-Buy-n-sell/README.md

 # Online Classified Site - OFFERUP
-This site is used for buying or selling products online
+This site is used for buying or selling used products online

 ## Technologies Used are